 Support Your Plants

-All but very short dahlias need to be tied to a 6-foot rebar stake driven into the ground beside them.
+All but very short plants need to be tied to a 6-foot rebar stake driven into the ground beside them.

 Make the Cut